 The default method – if you don’t want to use a logbook, is to claim up to 25% of vehicle running costs as a business expense.
 You will still need to keep records and you may be required to provide documents for the claimed amount.

-2. Your home and how you use it for business
+2. Home office expenses - Your home and how you use it for business

 Many sole traders conduct their business from their private houses.
 If they have an area with a desk and a computer, a telephone and storage that is all used for business purpose this can generally be claimed.
 As with all business expenses, the records you keep must be full and relevant.
 The calculation is based on the proportion of the area set aside for your office compared to the whole house and applied to the general household expenses (power, rates, insurance, and mortgage interest).
-So, if in a house of 100sq m, 10sq m are set aside for your business, then 10% of the power costs would be claimed.
+So, if in a house, your floor area is 100sq m, 10sq m are set aside for your business, then 10% of the power costs would be claimed.

 What about the telephone?
 If you have separate business and private lines going into your house, you can claim the full cost of the business line (none of the private).
 Remember not to use the business line for private calls as you will have to adjust for them.
 If you just have one line , and you run your business from home, you can claim a deduction of 50% of the telephone rental cost.